 Lawler, J. J., D. White, R. P. Neilson, and A. R. Blaustein.
 2006.
 Predicting climate-induced range-shifts: model differences and model reliability.
 Global Change Biology 12:1568-1584.

 Lawler, J. J.,

 and T. C. Edwards Jr. 2006.
 A variance-decomposition

 Battin, J. and J. J. Lawler.
 2006.
 Cross-scale correlations and the design of avian habitat-selection studies.
 Condor 108: 59-70.

-(Tracking Analysis Framework) model to Maine (USA) high elevation lakes.
+Framework) model to Maine (USA) high elevation lakes.
 Water, Air, and Soil

 Lawler, J. J., and R. J. O’Connor.
 2004.
 How well do consistently monitored Breeding Bird Survey routes represent the environments of the conterminous United States?
 Condor 106: 801-814.